uros76/Controllino-with-Homeassistant/cloning.md

 - Write down or remember the path to image file.
 Here is my example of full path in live linux to the image file which sits on pc harddrive...
 /media/mint/68F4150CF414DDDE/folder/controllino.img

-- Open Terminal and run "sudo su" command to gain root privileges
+- Open Terminal and run `sudo su` command to gain root privileges

-- Run "df" command in terminal window and check exact drive name of your SD card.
+- Run `df` command in terminal window and check exact drive name of your SD card.
 You will see partition list, focus on the one with about 30gb capacity.
 Here is my example:
 /dev/mmcblk0p2
 Drive name in my case is mmcblk0, we don't need partition number

 - Run this command to initate image burn process.
-Be careful to replace path to image file and your SD card drive name in this command: dd if=/media/mint/68F4150CF414DDDE/folder/controllino.img of=/dev/mmcblk0 status=progress
+Be careful to replace path to image file and your SD card drive name in this command:
+`dd if=/media/mint/68F4150CF414DDDE/folder/controllino.img of=/dev/mmcblk0 status=progress`

 - You will see progress of image burning.
 It should take 10-20mins.
 Do not interrupt or do anything on pc during this time